thapedict/react-tutorial/chapters/ch1.md

 Calling the above function will return a React element.
 A React element is a special type of HTML element which is manage (i.e. created, displayed, updated, and deleted) by the React engine.
-We'll get more indepth about React elements vs HTML elements later.
+We'll get more in-depth about React elements vs. HTML elements later.

 ### React.createClass

-createClass is a special kind of factory function that returns a React class (which in many instances will be refered to as a Component).
+createClass is a special kind of factory function that returns a React class (which in many instances will be referred to as a Component).
-For the puropse of this Book we'll refer to all things created with this function as a Component.
+For the purpose of this Book we'll refer to all things created with this function as a Component.
 React Components have much more functionality than you're average React element.

 ```js